 7. Lanta old town

 Koh Lanta’s Old Town is just a 30 to 50-minute drive on your motorbike.
 It’s a really nice and relaxing route to drive.
 Koh Lanta Old Town is one street full of cute little shops like the famous Hammock House or Sandy at Old Town.

 Best time to visit Koh Lanta

-The best months on Koh Lanta are between November and April.
+The best months in Koh Lanta, Thailand, are between November and April.
 December, January, and February will give you the best weather.
-You can’t compare the high season busyness of this island to Koh Samui.
+You can’t compare the high-season business of this island to Koh Samui.